| International

 process of ensuring that international human rights laws are upheld in

+relation to widows.
 The Resolution on Widows calls on Liberal

 Parties worldwide to promote public and official awareness of the